 Read time 4 minutes

-• Anti-spam protection is a feature available in several transport agents like Content Filter Agent, Sender Filter Agent, Sender ID Agent, and Protocol Analysis agent.
-You need to manually enable them at mailbox server to activate anti-spam protection.
+- Anti-spam protection is a feature available in several transport agents like Content Filter Agent, Sender Filter Agent, Sender ID Agent, and Protocol Analysis agent.
+You need to manually enable them at the mailbox server to activate anti-spam protection.

-1. Sender Filter Agent: In compares the sender server to a list of servers domains which are blocked by your organization.
+- Sender Filter Agent: It compares the sender server to a list of server domains that are blocked by your organization.

-2. Sender ID Agent: It checks the IP address of the sending Server.
-It also checks the Purported Responsible Address (PRA) to check whether the sending message is clean or not.
+- Sender ID Agent: It checks the IP address of the sending Server and the Purported Responsible Address (PRA) to determine whether the sending message is clean or not.

-3. Content Filter Agent: It provides a particular spam confidence level (SCL) to every message to check its legitimacy.
-It also saves a legitimate message from being recognized as spam messages.
+- Content Filter Agent: It provides a particular spam confidence level (SCL) to every message to check its legitimacy.
+It also prevents a legitimate message from being recognized as spam messages.

-4. Protocol Analysis Agent: It checks and provides a sender reputation level to each sender who his sending the message.
-The sender reputation tells the Administrator about the type of incoming message and whether it is a spam or not.
+- Protocol Analysis Agent: It checks and provides a sender reputation level to each sender who is sending the message.
+The sender’s reputation tells the Administrator about the type of incoming message and whether it is spam or not.

 You can install all these agents using an Exchange Management Shell script only and here is its whole procedure in a stepwise manner.